 • Grit and persistence, particularly in the face of great adversity

 • Not letting perfect be the enemy of good

 I have worked to build a support system for myself that includes a CEO support group (today that is in part my YPO forum), a management coach and a therapist.
 I like providing my unedited previous 360 reviews to those that I work with so they can get a sense of what I’m like professionally.
 I’m also happy to provide references from anyone I’ve ever worked with, including those who didn’t enjoy the experience.
 I would always prefer people to know my faults up front before electing to work with me.
 I am most effective when my teammates believe in me or my competition doubts me.

 I have tried to create harmony in my life but it is a never-ending quest.
 I exercise five times a week and always before work.
 I like to play basketball.
 I bring my kids to school or pick them up most days.
 I make it home for dinner at 5pm with my family and am online after they are in bed.
 I love animals, particularly cows and dogs.
 I have struggled to unplug during vacations in the past but I’m trying to do much better going forward.
-I tend to avoid traveling for work apart from when necessary.
 I am extremely protective of my time and tend to not go to “coffee catch-ups” or networking events.
 I like doing science experiments with my kids (if you have suggestions I love hearing them).
 I want my teammates to have a work-life harmony that works for them and I tend to encourage them to unplug on weekends and on vacations.